firepear/gnatwren/README.md

 Reporting of the following data is implemented for x86 and Raspberry Pi:

+- CPU name and per-core frequencies
-- CPU name, temperature (AMD K10 and Pi only), and per-core frequencies
+- CPU temperature (AMD K10 and Pi only)
+- GPU name and temperature (AMD and NVidia)
-- Total and available memory
+- Total system, free, and available memory
 - Uptime
 - Loadavg